Sunday, October 11, 2009

 There is a bit of discussion among 'Tull fans concerning the subject matter of this song in particular.
 One thought is that it was written to music critics, which was exemplified by the the lyrics through verses of the song and is further reinforced by the 40 seconds of distorted crying babies at the beginning of the song, which is, from what I understand, supposed to symbolize their blathering.
 However, when you listen to the bridge section, the subject matter of the verses can be interpreted differently and it becomes quite heavier in the vein of Ian's music concerning God, mankind, and religion.

-Here is the recording of the song.
+Here is the recording of the song on YouTube.

 My song pick a year ago today: #409 Mott The Hoople - All The Young Dudes